caityp/Lagrange/_posts/2018-01-02-practice-post.md

 author: "Caity Peterson"
 categories: journal
 tags: [sample]
-image: mountains.jpg
+image: notes.JPG
 ---
-Welcome to the repository of musings and ruminations - field notes from a wandering ecologist.
+Welcome to a repository of musings and ruminations - field notes from a wandering ecologist.